-The clinical education component of the curriculum consists of 34 weeks of full-time clinical experiences within 22 credit hours.
-The first of four clinical education experiences occurs at the end of the first year of didactic coursework and lasts 9 weeks.
-This education experience will allow for the application of musculoskeletal knowledge and skills gained in coursework up to that point.
-The second clinical education experience occurs at the end of the second year of didactic coursework and also last 9 weeks.
-This education experience will focus on the application of neuromuscular and neurological rehabilitation knowledge and skills.
-The last 2 clinical education experiences occur in the Spring semester of year 3 of the DPT program.
+The clinical education component of the curriculum consists of 34 weeks of full-time clinical experiences within 24 credit hours.
+The first of four clinical education experiences occurs at the end of the first year of didactic coursework during the Summer semester and lasts 9 weeks.
+This experience will allow for the application of musculoskeletal knowledge and skills gained in coursework up to that point.
+The second clinical education experience occurs at the end of the second year of didactic coursework during the Summer semester and also last 9 weeks.
+This experience will focus on the application of knowledge related to medically complex and acute patients who may require neuromuscular and neurological interventions as well.
+The last two clinical education experiences occur in the Spring semester of year 3 of the DPT program.
 These experiences are each 8 weeks in length and allow students to experience additional areas of practice and practice settings.